England secure all-time great win over Pakistan

 From 80-2 overnight, Pakistan were shackled by England's seamers in the early morning.
 Imam-ul-Haq was caught down the leg side to depart for 48, Rizwan needed 24 balls to get off the mark.

-When England turned to spin, the hosts countered, leaving Leach, Will Jacks and Joe Root with no answer.
+When England turned to spin, the hosts countered, leaving Leach, Will Jacks and Root with no answer.
 Their combined 16 morning overs cost 72 runs, compared with 14 conceded from 16 overs of pace.

 Debutant Shakeel and Rizwan added 87 for the fourth wicket, only for Rizwan to poke Anderson behind and Shakeel to be well caught by diving substitute Keaton Jennings at short cover off Robinson.

-Azhar, returning after retiring hurt with an injured finger on Sunday, and Salman built again in the face of England's tireless pacers.
+Azhar, returning after retiring hurt with an injured finger on Sunday, and Salman built again in the face of an examination from England's tireless pacers.

 In the one over of spin England bowled in the afternoon session, Leach thought he had the sweeping Salman lbw, only for replays to show the ball going over.
 In the next over, the diving Pope could not hold Azhar's leg-side tickle off Robinson.

 England's pressure finally told after tea.
-Ignoring the availability of the second new ball, Robinson had Salman lbw on review with one that came back then, crucially, had Azhar guide to Root at leg slip.
+Ignoring the availability of the second new ball, Robinson had Salman lbw on review with one that came back then, crucially, Azhar guided to Root at leg slip.

 With the tail exposed, England's main opponent was the setting sun.
 Pope acrobatically grabbed Mahmood down the leg side off Anderson and, two balls later, Haris was trapped in front.